Wikinaut/MyStreamRecorder/README.md

    Recording starts about 60 seconds before the start time and stops about 60 seconds after the stop time.
    Playback starts about 60 seconds after the recording (--noplayback disables playback while recording).

    --beep            enables beep tones when recording starts or stops.
-   --playonly disables recording and plays the stream now or at scheduled times --mailto=<addr> sends a mail when recording has finished to mailaddress <addr> (default: root@localhost) --quiet fully disables screen output
-   --silent fully disables sounds while recording --output=<fn> user defined recording filename --directory=<dir> user defined working directory
+   --playonly        disables recording and plays the stream now or at scheduled times --mailto=<addr>   sends a mail when recording has finished to mailaddress <addr> (default: root@localhost) --quiet           fully disables screen output --silent          fully disables sounds while recording --label=<label>   additional text which is added to the filename --output=<fn>     user defined recording filename --directory=<dir> user defined working directory

    examples: